Multi-Order Matching Network for Alignment-Free Depth Super-Resolution: Method

 Furthermore, we leverage $\boldsymbol \eta _{f}$ and $\boldsymbol \psi _{f}$ to filter the original RGB gradient $\boldsymbol G_{r}$, producing the first-order matched $\boldsymbol G_{r}'$:

-\textbf{Second-Order Matching.} Compared to first-order gradient, the second-order Hessian representation can reveal more intricate local geometric structure.
+\textbf{Second-Order Matching.} Compared to the first-order gradient, the second-order Hessian representation can reveal more intricate local geometric structure.
 As shown in the third row of Fig.~\ref{fig:MOMA_MR_hist} (left), we further introduce second-order matching for thorough retrieval of high-frequency information.
-Specifically, given the original RGB feature $\boldsymbol F_{r}^{i-1}$, we first compute its Hessian matrix and the corresponding Frobenius norm to obtain RGB Hessian representation $\boldsymbol H_{r}$:
+Specifically, given the original RGB feature $\boldsymbol F_{r}^{i-1}$, we first compute the per-channel Hessian matrix and the corresponding Frobenius norm to obtain the RGB Hessian representation $\boldsymbol H_{r}$:

 Similarly, we apply the same operation as in Eq.~\eqref{eq:hessian} to the original depth feature $\boldsymbol F_{d}^{i-1}$, thereby resulting in depth Hessian representation $\boldsymbol H_{d}$.
 Then, we conduct matching retrieval to predict the second-order matching index $\boldsymbol \eta _{s}$ and matching score $\boldsymbol \psi _{s}$ between RGB and depth Hessian representations.
 Finally, $\boldsymbol F_{r}^{i-1}$, $\boldsymbol H_{d}$, $\boldsymbol \eta _{s}$, and $\boldsymbol \psi _{s}$ are fed together into the matching selection module (analogous to Eqs.~\eqref{eq:ms} and \eqref{eq:ms_grad}) to dynamically generate the second-order matched RGB feature $\boldsymbol F_{r}^{s}$ and RGB Hessian representation $\boldsymbol H_{r}'$.